Home/Who We Serve/Educational Institutions

 Students Come Forward

-When students trust that they will be heard, not interrogated, they disclose more fully.
+When students trust that they will be heard with rigor and care, not pressed in an adversarial way, they disclose more fully.
 Rapport-first technique produces complete accounts that lead to more accurate findings.

 Findings Survive Appeal

-Procedurally sound interviews produce findings that hold up under institutional review, OCR scrutiny, and civil litigation.
+Procedurally sound interviews produce findings that hold up under Title IX appeals, OCR Letters of Findings, state-level due process challenges, and civil litigation under Title IX, Section 1983, and state human rights law.
 The investment in training is the investment in defensibility.

 Trauma is Handled Correctly